raspberrypilearning/raspberry-pi-command/en/step_2.md

 There are lots of commands that you can type in the terminal.
 One of them is called `echo` and will type back the text that you enter.

 --- task ---
-Type the following command in the terminal, followed by <kbd>Enter</kbd>:
+Type the following command in the terminal, then press <kbd>Enter</kbd>:

 ```bash
 echo Hello World